 1.6.2.
 CEGA Group Data Subject Rights Policy;

 1.6.4.
 CEGA Group Data Incident Policy;

 1.6.5.
 CEGA Group Data Transfer Policy; as well as

-2.1.
-The Policy, unless indicated otherwise below, adopts the definitions contained in Article 4 GDPR (or, prior to 25 May 2018, the Data Protection Act 1998 ("DPA")).
+2.1 The Policy, unless indicated otherwise below, adopts the definitions contained in Article 4 GDPR and the Data Protection Act 2018 (“DPA”).
 Specifically, this Policy relies on the below definitions.